-RECONSIDERATION, HOW TAKEN.
+RECONSIDERATION.
+HOW TAKEN.

 Rule 27.
 After the final vote on any motion, resolution or bill, before the adjournment of that day's session, and at such time only, any member who voted with the prevailing side may give notice of reconsideration.
-Such motion to reconsider shall be in order only on the day immediately following the day upon which such notice of reconsideration is given.
+Such motion to reconsider shall be in order only under the order of motions of the day immediately following the day upon which such notice of reconsideration is given, and may be made by any member who voted with the prevailing side.

-A motion to reconsider shall have precedence over every other motion, except a motion to adjourn; and when the senate adjourns while a motion to reconsider is pending or before passing the order of motions, resolutions and notices, the right to move a reconsideration shall continue to the next day of sitting.
-No notice of reconsideration of any final vote shall be in order on the day preceding the last day of the session.
+A motion to reconsider shall have precedence over every other motion, except a motion to adjourn; and when the senate adjourns while a motion to reconsider is pending or before passing the order of motions, the right to move a reconsideration shall continue to the next day of sitting.
+On and after the fifty-seventh day of the session a motion to reconsider shall only be in order on the same day upon which notice of reconsideration is given and may be made at any time that day.
 Motions to reconsider a vote upon amendments to any pending question may be made and decided at once.